kavli-ntnu/dj-docs/_docs/common/getting_started/python.md

 #### Installing Python

-The pipelines require at least Python 3.6.
-We recommend using one of the *conda distributions of Python, and this guide will focus on installing Miniconda.
+Both pipelines are written for Python 3.6.
+Using the two-photon calcium imaging package `suite2p` requires Python 3.7.
+We recommend using one of the *conda* distributions of Python, and this guide will focus on installing Miniconda.
 These distributions include the Conda tool, which allows you to set up and manage separate Python environments for different projects to help avoid dependency conflicts.

 More information on working with Conda environments is available in the [Conda official documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).